-Leaves - Basal leaves in a rosette, to +40 cm long, oblong, elliptic, or lanceolate, variously lobed, spiny-margined, glabrous to arachnoid pubescent.
-Cauline leaves alternate, variously lobed, spiny-margined, sessile with bases decurrent on stem and forming wings, glabrous to arachnoid pubescent.
+Leaves - Basal leaves in a rosette, to 60 cm long, oblong, elliptic, or lanceolate, variously lobed, spiny-margined, both surfaces glabrous or pubescent.
+Stem leaves alternate, to 30 cm, lanceolate to broadly elliptic, variously lobed, the lobes mostly triangular to ovate, spiny-margined, sessile with bases decurrent on stem and forming wings, glabrous or pubescent on both surfaces, sometimes glaucous.

 Ray flowers - Absent.

-Disk flowers - Corolla dark pink, to +1.5cm long, 5-lobed.
+Disk flowers - Corolla dark pink, 18-30 mm long, 5-lobed.
+Pappus of capillary bristles 13-18 mm long, white.
 Stamens 5, mostly included.
 Style exserted well beyond corolla, pinkish to lilac at apex.
-Achenes glabrous, 4mm long, striped.
-Pappus of capillary bristles.

-Habitat - Pastures, prairies, waste ground, disturbed sites, roadsides, railroads.
+Habitat - Pastures, prairies, fields, fencerows, disturbed sites, roadsides, railroads.

 Origin - Native to Eurasia.

 Lookalikes - Other thistles (Cirsium spp.), though this one is readily distinguished by its general appearance.

 Other info. - This is an aggressive species which is considered a noxious weed in Missouri as well as throughout most of the continental U.S. In Steyermark's time (1963), it had been recorded from only four counties in the state.
 Since then it has spread to probably every county, and is a common sight along many highways during the summer.

 Photographs taken at Flemming Park, Jackson County, MO., 5-13-00 (DETenaglia); also at Weldon Spring Conservation Area, St. Charles County, MO, 6-9-2007 (SRTurner).